cx-language/cx/docs/book/nullable-types.md

     println(foo); // prints null

     if (foo) {
-        println("foo is non null"); // this is not executed because foo is null }
+        println("foo is non-null"); // this is not executed because foo is null }

-    // doesn't compile: using foo as an int without checking it for null
-    // int bar = foo + 1;
+    // This should warn about foo being potentially null, but does currently not due to a bug.
+    // This will also abort at runtime if foo is null.
+    // takeInt(foo);

     if (foo) {
-        // fine
-        int bar = foo + 1;
+        takeInt(foo); // fine, foo was checked for null }
 }

-}
+void takeInt(int n) {}
 ```

 ## Non-null assertion operator